Caregiver Respite & Long Term Care Support Program

 Please note: Safety protocols are in place during COVID-19.

-When participants join Wilder Connect at the Community Center for Aging in Saint Paul, they can expect:
+When participants join Wilder Connect in Saint Paul, they can expect:

-- To receive personal support from professionally trained Wilder staff and volunteers, including assistance needed with hygiene.
+- Personal support from professionally trained Wilder staff and volunteers, including assistance needed with hygiene.

 - Engaging physical, cognitive and social activities such as exercise, arts & crafts, lively discussions, games and more.

 - One hour of in-person music therapy every Monday and Tuesday.**

 - Provides rest and self-care time for caregivers.